magpylib/magpylib/docs/_pages/0_documentation.rst

   :align: center
   :scale: 50 %

-  **Figure:** Schematic of the *vector union* principle.
+  **Figure:** Schematic of the *vector union* principle for magnetizations.

-Geometric addition and subtration operations can be the result when the magnetization vectors are opposed to each other which allows to "cut out" a small volume from a larger one.
+Geometric addition is simply achieved by placing magnets with similar magnetization next to each other.
+Subtraction is realized by placing a small magnet with opposite magnetization inside a large magnet.
+The magnetization vectors cancel in the overlap, meaning that a small volume is cut out from a larger one.
 An example of a hollow cylinder is given in the examples section: :ref:`examples-complexShapes`.